WeegeeNumbuh1/FlightGazer/README.md

   - May not ever get fixed

 - On rare occasions are times when there will be two entries of the same aircraft (only when using `No Filter` mode)
-  - This is an edge case that's been noted since the v.0.x days due to dump1090 listing the same aircraft twice
+  - This is an edge case that's been noted since the v.0.x days, mainly due to a dual receiver setup
-  - This is further complicated if dump978 is also active and the aircraft uses a dual mode transponder
-  - Having MLAT enabled also increases the chances of this bug occurring as you can also get ATC broadcasts of the same aircraft
+  - It has been associated with aircraft that uses a dual mode transponder or there is TIS-B contact of the same aircraft on UAT while it's present over ADS-B
   - ~~So far there is no fix planned for this as this does not break core functionality~~
     - At worst it confuses the aircraft selector algorithm but even then it still selects normally
     - ~~May be mitigated in the far future~~
-  - **This has been mitigated in v.2.6.3 and newer; FlightGazer will pick the first entry it encounters when not using `No Filter` mode**
+  - **This has been mitigated in v.2.6.3 and newer, fully fixed in v.5.0.0; FlightGazer will use the best entry it encounters when not using `No Filter` mode**

-- If FlightGazer crashes when run in tmux via systemctl, it will always report an exit status of 0
+- ~~If FlightGazer crashes when run in tmux via systemctl, it will always report an exit status of 0~~
   - Complicated to fix due to all the signal handling between the main script, the initialization script, and systemd
-  - May not actually get fixed (simply just code better, smh)
+  - ~~May not actually get fixed (simply just code better, smh)~~
+  - **I think it's okay now**

 </details>
 <br>